srdsam/samuel-dsouza/content/publication/aging-fly-cell-atlas/index.md

 publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: In *Wowchemy Conference*
+publication: Aging Fly Cell Atlas Identifies Exhaustive Aging Features at Cellular Resolution
-publication_short: In *ICW*
+# publication_short:

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract: Aging is characterized by a decline in tissue function, but the underlying changes at cellular resolution across the organism remain unclear.
+Here, we present the Aging Fly Cell Atlas (AFCA), a single-nucleus transcriptomic map of the whole aging Drosophila.
+We characterize 162 distinct cell types and perform an in-depth analysis of changes in tissue cell composition, gene expression, and cell identities.
+We further develop aging clock models to predict the fly age and show that ribosomal gene expression is a conserved predictive factor for age.
+Combining all aging features, we find unique cell type-specific aging patterns.
+This atlas provides a valuable resource for studying fundamental principles of aging in complex organisms.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []